arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 This command doesn't give any output, but take a look at the contents of your new file `last.txt` and confirm that it contains what you expected.

-The double arrow `>>` which concatenates or appends output to a file can also be combined with pipes.
+The double arrow `>>` which appends output to a file can also be combined with pipes.
 Try this line:

 ```
 tail -3 Animals.csv | sort >> last.txt